 The old "art" is just flipped around in the frame, so if anyone in building management ever notices, we can always restore it to the previous picture.
 However, the new picture has been in the frame for two days and absolutely nobody has even noticed.

 I'm trying to start a betting pool for:

 1) The first time someone who wasn't involved in the switch notices the change, and

 2) The first time someone disparages the painting in my hearing (since it's not visibly signed).

 (About the second point -- I realize this isn't museum-quality art.
 It's meant to be interesting and funny, nothing more.
 My feelings won't be hurt when someone points out that it looks like something a second grader would do.)

 I still have the other two to do.
-Tommy's mother suggested that I go with another quotation from this week:
+Tory's mother suggested that I go with another quotation from this week: